 Las Vegas as a travel destination as a whole is certainly NOT overrated.
 There is a reason over 42 million people visited in 2018 alone, many making the trip multiple times.
 Vegas is heaven on earth, a place where societal norms back home simply don’t apply.
-There are however, a number of services and activities that a good number of visitors still embrace that we have found to be completely overrated.
+There are, however, a number of services, activities, and things to do that are completely overrated.

 Penny Slot Machines: While pennies are the most popular gaming device sprinkled across Las Vegas casino floors, they are tighter than their larger denomination peers.
 In 2018, penny slots held as profit an average of 10% of every bet made in Nevada compared to a more reasonable 7.16% hold if you denom up to a quarter machine.
 If you are making a big bet on the penny machines, try your luck on a larger denomination without increasing your wager.

 Gambling on the Strip: Gaming options on the Strip are becoming more overrated by the day as casinos continue to increase their game’s statistical edge over the player.
 Strip slots are tighter and the table games stingier (looking at you 6-5 Blackjack / triple 0 roulette) than establishments off the beaten path.
 With player odds plummeting, there is an increasing incentive to try your luck away from the main tourist centers.
 Try casinos away from the action like Sam’s Town, Green Valley Ranch, and Boulder Station for a slightly better shake at winning.

 Visiting the Pawn Stars Pawn Shop: While many of the items you have seen bartered for on the show are on display, the location itself is disappointingly small and the characters are rarely on-site.
 The shop may be worth a stop for super fans, but ensure your expectations are tempered.